-Teen Vogue’s new editor apologizes for past racist tweets after staff complains: ‘There’s no excuse’
+Teen Vogue’s new editor apologizes for past racist tweets after staff complaints: ‘There’s no excuse’

 Tsui’s Instagram post went viral and spread to an even wider audience when Diet Prada, an account that acts as a watchdog for the fashion industry, reposted it.

-On Monday, the Teen Vogue staff gathered for a virtual meeting with McCammond, where staff shared their concerns.
+On Monday, the Teen Vogue staff gathered for a virtual meeting with McCammond, where staff members shared their concerns.
 Following the discussion, McCammond sent an email apologizing for her actions.

 “You’ve seen some offensive, idiotic tweets from when I was a teenager that perpetuated harmful and racist stereotypes about Asian Americans,” she wrote.